-In this annual report, we use certain non-IFRS financial measures, including adjusted earnings before interest, tax, depreciation and amortization ("EBITDA"), adjusted EBITDA margin and long-term debt, excluding Quebecor Media subordinated loans ("QMI Subordinated Loans").
+In this annual report, we use certain non-IFRS financial measures, including adjusted operating income, adjusted operating income margin and long-term debt, excluding QMI subordinated loans.
 These financial measures are not calculated in accordance with, or recognized by, IFRS.
 Our method of calculating these financial measures may differ from the methods used by other companies and, as a result, the non-IFRS financial measures presented in this annual report may not be comparable to other similarly titled measures disclosed by other companies.

-We provide a definition of adjusted EBITDA, adjusted EBITDA margin and average billing per unit ("ABPU") under "Item 5.
+We provide a definition of adjusted operating income, adjusted operating income margin and average monthly revenue per user ("ARPU") under "Item 5.
 Operating and Financial Review and Prospects - Non-IFRS Financial Measures" and "Item 5.
 Operating and Financial Review and Prospects - Key Performance Indicator".
-We also provide a definition of adjusted EBITDA, a reconciliation of adjusted EBITDA and a reconciliation of long-term debt, excluding QMI Subordinated Loans to the most directly comparable financial measures under IFRS in footnotes 5 and 6 to the tables under "Item 3.
+We also provide a definition of adjusted operating income, a reconciliation of adjusted operating income and a reconciliation of long-term debt, excluding QMI subordinated loans to the most directly comparable financial measures under IFRS in footnotes 3 and 4 to the tables under "Item 3.
 Key Information - A. Selected Financial Data".
-We also provide a definition of ABPU in footnote 13 to the tables under "Item 3.
-Key Information - A. Selected Financial Data".
+We also provide a definition of ARPU in footnote 11 to the tables under "Item 3.
+Key Information - A.

-Unless otherwise indicated, information provided in this annual report, including all operating data presented, is as of December 31, 2019.
+Unless otherwise indicated, information provided in this annual report, including all operating data presented, is as of December 31, 2017.